 All of this tracking typically takes place in an office, but subcontractors could be working on project sites that are nowhere close to the office.
 If a project manager in the field doesn’t receive timely information about a subcontractor’s insurance, they might unknowingly bring an uninsured subcontractor on site (again, putting the general contractor at risk).

-Clearly, you need a good COI management plan if you want to organize and track your company’s subcontractors’ insurance in a way that mitigates risks.
+To mitigate construction risk effectively you need a good COI management plan to organize and track your company’s subcontractors’ insurance.
 Unfortunately, few construction companies have such plans in place outside of Excel or a complex ERP.

 The Current State of COI Tracking in Construction